LotemBY/GLProject/README.md

 ## Overview
-This is a work-in-progress 2D game, made with java using swing.
+This is a work-in-progress 2D game, written in java using swing.
 It is based on the mobile app "Flow", with extended mechanics.

-You are more than welcome to submit new levels, using the ingame level editor!
+You are more than welcome to submit new levels, using the in-game level editor!

 ## Features
 * Full abstraction, allowing easy implementations of new mechanics
-* Custom game GUI and menus, made by scratch
+* Custom game GUI and menus, made entirely from scratch
-* Few example levels, with well-designed increasing difficulty curve
+* Few level examples, with a well-designed difficulty curve
 * In-Game level editor, for creating new levels and experimenting with the mechanics

 ## Screenshots